The Benefits Of Commercial Landlords Providing Wi-Fi To The Masses

 Finally, the most data driven solution, the personalized marketing experience.
 Statistics show that 10- 20% of visitors will take advantage of the free Wi-Fi marketing experience.
 Visitors sign in with email or social profiles and are taken to a personalized experience curated by the sponsor of the Wi-Fi.
 This helps owners stay on brand and it creates an opportunity to connect with visitors at a moment where they are most receptive to interact with you.
 The system remembers the user by name the next time they visit, building the relationship between owner and guest to enhance the shopping experience.
 This can be followed by a transactional email to the landlord after the visit as well.
 These emails provide the information a landlord could use to improve the experience for the visitor as well as the tenant.
 The most significant return on investment is found using this method.

 Wi-Fi may be the most requested guest amenity, but it is also a conduit to the largest addressable audience that a brick and mortar business has, its foot traffic.
 This audience can be larger than its website traffic or social media presence combined.
-If done correctly, Wi-Fi onsite marketing can turn a cost center into a revenue generation channel and create a valuable digital asset.
+If done correctly, Wi-Fi on-premise marketing can turn a cost center into a revenue generation channel and create a valuable digital asset.
 The question that businesses need to answer is if the cost to acquire and nurture digital audiences and the value of the corresponding digital assets are worth the cost of installing and maintaining a Wi-Fi.

 Solutions & Options